AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 -   Array

     This type is not recommended.
 We recommend that you use a standard type, such as string.
-You can define the `:list => true` property for better type checking.
-Also, you must process hash tables or lists of mixed types that do not require type checking.
+You can define the `:list => true` property to facilitate type checks.
+In addition, you must process hash tables or lists of mixed types that do not require type checks.
 Example:

     ```
     users => [ {id => 1, name => bob}, {id => 2, name => jane} ]